-In nano you can do the obvious text manipulation tasks – like cut and paste, of course.
+In Nano, you can do the obvious text manipulation tasks – like cut and paste, of course.
 You can jump to line numbers and all that stuff.
-At the end of the day, it’s a great terminal text editor that just works and is really simple to use.
-If you’re new to Linux and think nano looks daunting, you should introduce yourself to Vim or Emacs!
+At the end of the day, it’s a great terminal text editor that just works and is simple to use.
+If you’re new to Linux and think Nano looks daunting, you should introduce yourself to Vim or Emacs!

-I like simple and effective.
-For the things I do in that situation, a quick file creation or editing, it works just fine.
+I like simplicity and effectiveness.
+For the things I do in that situation, quick file creation or editing, it works just fine.
 I don’t need anything more robust – or more complex.

 sudo pacman -S nano

 For everyone else, hunt around or download and compile it from source.

 Once you have Nano installed, you’ll need to know how to use it.
 Fortunately, for most users and most uses, there are a few shortcuts to learn and that’s it.
 For most people, you don’t need to know a whole lot for basic functionality.
 As you’re making basic edits, that works.
 It’s pretty easy.

 My usual blurb (that I cut and paste) to tell people how to save a file in Nano is just this little snippet:

 press [keybt]CTRL[/keybt] + [keybt]X[/keybt], then [keybt]Y[/keybt], and then [keybt]ENTER[/keybt]